 Fantastic podcast.
 With so many climate change podcasts out there, this is a real breath of fresh air with interesting topics and raw conversation from people who are instantly relatable.
 I look forward to seeing how it develops.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Talking In This Climate and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Talking In This Climate.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Talking In This Climate and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Talking In This Climate from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Talking In This Climate from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.